CYPLP and Creative Industries

 CYPLP works to open Government to its citizens for participation and engagement, representing millions of voices of most marginalized children, young people, youths and women online and offline.
 We came specifically to promote rights to freedom of assembly and association; by availing spaces for social change through citizens meaningful participation, engagement and trust building.

 Rights to freedom of expression is our core focus, rebuilding trust of the people with their government, the private sector, the media, civil society organizations and international community is our primary assignment.
-Our eagle eyes are constantly on the defense of rights of employers and employees, including gender based abuses, child labor issues at workplaces in Nigeria.
+Our eagle eyes are constantly on the defense of rights of employers and employees, including gender based abuses and child labor issues at workplaces in Nigeria.
 We co-design to co-execute locally led programming geared at dissolving difficult social issues simply with indigenous ideas, technology, creativity and innovation spiced with local- common-sense for lasting solutions.

 Our unique selling point is in designing lasting solutions with insightful context and content which always help us generate success stories and wins all the time.